-Dear Shareholders.
+Dear Shareholders,

-On behalf of board of directors (the "Board") of World Super Holdings Limited (together with its subsidiaries, the "Group") I am pleased to present the audited consolidated results of the Group for the year ended 31 December 2021 to our shareholders and investors.
+On behalf of board of directors (the "Board") of World Super Holdings Limited (together with its subsidiaries, the "Group") I am pleased to present the audited consolidated results of the Group for the year ended 31 December 2022 to our shareholders and investors.

-The Group recorded total revenue of approximately HK\$167.9 million for the year ended 31 December 2021, representing an increase of approximately 154.3% or HK\$101.9 million from approximately HK\$66.0 million for the year ended 31 December 2020.
-The Group's net loss increased from approximately HK\$14.8 million for the year ended 31 December 2020 to approximately HK\$ 31.9 million for the year ended 31 December 2021, which was mainly due to (i) the increment in impairment losses on plant and equipment of approximately HK\$17.5 million; and (ii) the increment of allowance for expected credit losses ("ECL") on trade receivables of approximately HK\$1.8 million.
+The Group recorded total revenue from continuing operations of approximately HK\$16.3 million for the year ended 31 December 2022, representing an decrease of approximately 46.2% or HK\$14.1 million from approximately HK\$30.4 million for the year ended 31 December 2021.
+The Group's loss for the year from continuing operation increased from approximately HK\$21.5 million for the year ended 31 December 2021 to approximately HK\$33.2 million for the year ended 31 December 2022, which was mainly due to the decrease in plant hire income from owned rental fleet.

-The coronavirus pandemic continues to ravage in different countries/regions, the business activities of the Group's customers and overseas suppliers have been disrupted.
-The Group will continue to respond to the changing market environment.
+As the anti-epidemic measures are gradually relaxed, foreign and local economies are expected to gradually return to normal, which is expected to drive the sustainable development of the local construction industry.
+However, as there are still uncertainties in the global economy, the Group will continue to respond to the changing market environment.
 The Group also pays close attention to explore any suitable business opportunity in the market, so as to maximize return for our shareholders and investors.